Mandschurosaurus

-The Mandschurosaurus (meaning "lizard from Manchuria") are an extinct genus of hadrosaurids based on material from the Late Cretaceous of China and possibly also the Early Cretaceous of Laos.
-It was the first dinosaur genus named from China, and a mounted skeleton based on the holotype of M. amurensis is on display at the Central Geological and Prospecting Museum in St. Petersburg; however, much of the skeleton is plaster.
+Mandschurosaurus (meaning "lizard from Manchuria") is an extinct genus of hadrosaurids based on material from the Late Cretaceous of China and possibly also the Early Cretaceous of Laos.
+It was the first dinosaur genus named from China.

 Discovery and naming

 The holotype of M. amurensis (IVP AS coll.), the only valid species within the genus, is based on a poorly preserved and incomplete skeleton collected by Russian scientists in 1914 from the banks of the Amur River, China in a layer of the Maastrichtian-aged Yuliangze Formation and the remains represent a large hadrosaurid.
-The holotype material was initially referred to the genus "Trachodon" (a nomen dubium) as T. amurense by Riabinin (1925), but was later reassigned to a new genus by Riabinin (1930).
+The holotype material was initially referred to the genus Trachodon (a nomen dubium) as T. amurense by Riabinin (1925), but was later reassigned to a new genus by Riabinin (1930).

 The holotype of M. laosensis, which is based mainly on an ilium and other fragmentary remains, comes from the Aptian-Albian-aged Grès supérieurs Formation in Laos and was named by Hoffet (1944).
+A mounted skeleton based on the holotype of M. amurensis is on display at the Central Geological and Prospecting Museum in St. Petersburg, although much of the skeleton is plaster.

 Description

-While the holotype of M. amurensis would have measured 8 m long and 4.5 m tall, the largest specimen would have measured 11.24 m long and 6.48 m tall.
+While the holotype of M. amurensis would have measured 8 m long and 4.5 m tall, the largest specimen would have measured 11.24 m long and 6.48 m tall and weighed around 1.5-2 metric tons (3,300-4,400 pounds).

+It had a broad, flat beak and a long tail, similar to related hadrosaurs.